Sazanami (train)

 The Sazanami (さざなみ) is a limited express train service in Japan operated by East Japan Railway Company (JR East).
 It runs between Tokyo and Tateyama via the Keiyo Line and Uchibō Line.

-Seasonal Shinjuku Sazanami services operate at certain weekends between Shinjuku and Tateyama.
+Seasonal Shinjuku Sazanami services operate "mainly on weekends and holidays when service is heavy" between Shinjuku and Tateyama.
+As of March 2024, trains no longer stop at Akihabara or Tsudanuma.

+As of 12 March 2022, 5 outbound trains and 3 inbound trains are operated each day, except on Saturdays and holidays.
+These trains stop at the following stations listed below: